ECE445L/ECE445L-F22-Final-Lab/Lab07.md

 2. Professor's cabinet
 3. Places like [SparkFun](https://www.sparkfun.com/), [Adafruit](https://www.adafruit.com/), or [Pololu](https://www.pololu.com/)

-### Pre-preparation Deliverables
+### 2.3 Pre-preparation Deliverables

-1. Initial version of the requriements document
+1. Initial version of the requirements document
 2. List of parts that the system will use (include the locations that the parts will be acquired from)
 3. Datasheets of all parts that the system will use